stevepolitodesign/personal_website/_posts/2016-04-03-configure-drupals-search-api-search-field-collections-and-paragraphs.md

 ---
 title: Configure Drupal's Search API to Search Field Collections and Paragraphs
+excerpt:
+  This tutorial will assume that you are somewhat familiar with the Search API module.
+It also assumes you are using the Search API with the Search API Database Search and Search API Pages modules.
+The goal here is to ensure paragraph and field collection fields are being indexed by Search API and associated with their host node.
 tags: ["Search", "Search API", "Tutorial"]
 categories: ["Drupal 7"]
 resources: